LorenzoSciandra/CivicLife/ReadME.md

 # How to run it

 The application could run as a docker or kubernetes project.
-All the microservices images will be downloaded from the [Docker Hub](https://hub.docker.com/repository/docker/lorenzos98/civiclife/general) repository
+All the microservices images and the frontend image will be downloaded from the [Docker Hub](https://hub.docker.com/repository/docker/lorenzos98/civiclife/general) repository

 ## Docker